The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Data and Methods

 \subsubsection{Two-point correlation function measurements}

 Two-point clustering measurements on DESI DR1 and DR2 samples are discussed in \cite{desi2024_ii, desi_dr2_bao}, with the DR2 measurements validated using mock catalogs in \cite{desi_dr2_validation}.
 In this work, we use the configuration-space measurements, namely the $l=0$ monopole component of two-point correlation function.
 The correlation function was calculated using the Landy-Szalay estimator \cite{LandySzalay} and its modified version post-reconstruction \cite{modifiedLandySzalay}.
 Galaxies were weighted using `FKP' weights, inspired by \cite{FKP} and described in detail in \cite{desi2024_iii, DESI_DR1} in the context of DESI DR1 measurements and validated in \cite{desi_dr2_validation} for DR2 BAO measurements.
 Clustering measurements were combined over the North and South Galactic Caps.
 The two-point correlation function multipoles were computed using {\tt pycorr}\footnote{\url{https://github.com/cosmodesi/pycorr}}, a Python wrapper for the pair-counting code {\tt corrfunc} \cite{corrfunc1, corrfunc2}.
-These measurements can be computed for a variety of bin widths; in this analysis, we sample the correlation function with integer bin widths ranging from 1 \hMpc\ to 5 \hMpc, and justify our choice of bin width in Appendix \ref{sec:optimization}.
+These measurements can be computed for a variety of bin widths; in this analysis, we sample the correlation function with a 4 \hMpc bin width and justify our choice in Appendix \ref{sec:optimization}.
 The linear theory correlation function for the DESI fiducial cosmology is predicted using {\tt CLASS}\footnote{\url{https://github.com/lesgourg/class_public}} \cite{class}.